MattMS/about.mattms.info/index.md

 # About Matt

-I like to think of my life as solving issues with people, using the experience I am continually gaining.
+I like to spend my time solving creative and technical issues using the experience I am continually gaining.

 This involves a lot more thinking and chatting to people than typing at